MarsBased/handbook/guides/seo-guidelines.md

 Finally, we can get our hands on the code!

-A lot of things have changed in the last years.
+A lot of things have changed in the last few years.
 Don’t trust what you remember to be true from 2004.
 Google is constantly experimenting and altering its algorithm, so you need to catch up on the recent happenings.

 Since we're writing an SEO 101 here, we will review the basics we implement in each project.